dalibor91/basher/README.md

 Removed!
 ```

 To see all options run
 ```
 root@vg# bshr -h
-BSHR is small script that enables you running and managing shell scripts with one command
+BSHR is small script that enables you running and managing shell scripts with one command bshr
-    bshr
-        -a|--add     <script>     - add script to basher, local or remote -e|--edit    <alias>      - edit script that you saved by some alias -r|--remove  <alias>      - run script that you saved by some alias -H|--host    <user@host>  - destination where to run script -e|--explain <alias>      - print description message
+     -a  | --add     <script>     - add script to basher, local or remote -e  | --edit    <alias>      - edit script that you saved by some alias -r  | --run     <alias>      - run script that you saved by some alias -d  | --delete  <alias>      - deletes script
+     -H  | --host    <user@host>  - destination where to run script -e  | --explain <alias>      - print description message -l  | --list                 - list all scripts -h  | --help                 - this message
-        --args                    - pass arguments to script
+     -su | --switch-user <user>   - run as this user (requires su permissions) -env                         - load env variables from files --args                       - pass arguments to script
      --update                     - update basher
-        -l                        - list all scripts
+     --cleanup                    - clear all

-        -h                        - this message
+Script can be added from remote url or locally.
+If alias and description not provided with env variables, program expect them from stdin.

 Example:
+    ADD_ALIAS=test ADD_DESCRIPTION=\"some test description\" bshr -a /tmp/test.sh
     bshr -a /tmp/test.sh
+    bshr -e test # edits test script DEFAULT_EDITOR=vim bshr -e test
     bshr -r test
     bshr -r test -H root@192.168.0.100
     bshr -r test --args 'pass to script' 'also this' bsht -r test -H root@192.168.0.100 --args 'additional' 'arg'
 ```